tkn-tub/ns3-gym/src/lte/doc/source/lte-testing.rst

    ====== ============================= ===========================
    Test # Reporting Criteria            Expected Report Occurrences
    ====== ============================= ===========================
-   12     Event A3 to None              *TBD*
-   13     Periodical 480 ms to Event A2 *TBD*
-   14     None to Periodical 480 ms     *TBD*
+   11     *TBD*                         *TBD*
    ====== ============================= ===========================

 The above list is implemented as 3 ``TestCase`` classes associated with ``LteUeMeasConfigTestSuite`` (*lte-ue-meas-config* test suite).
-These test cases verify the timing and RSRP accuracy of the measurement reports.
+These test cases verify the timing and serving cell's RSRP accuracy of the measurement reports.
 The following assumptions are used: ideal RRC protocol, and no layer 3 filtering.

 Piecewise configuration
 +++++++++++++++++++++++